igorbrasilc/mywallet-front/README.md

 ##  :clipboard: Description

 The MyWallet application is a simple full stack project developed in a couple days, despite the simplicity, it has a very direct pourpose.
-You can register incomes and outcomes in your user page (data encrypted in a MongoDB database), they are kept organized by date and you get the balance of it in a simples interface!
+You can register incomes and outcomes in your user page (data encrypted in a MongoDB database), they are kept organized by date and you get the balance of it in a simple interface!
 ***

 ## :computer:	 Technologies